 Vaccine.
 Vaccines are treatments that help the body develop immunity against infectious agents, like viruses and bacteria.
 After receiving a vaccine for a specific infectious agent, the body produces antibodies.
 Then, if the body encounters the infectious agent in the future, the antibodies help fight it.
-There are more than 50 candidate vaccines, many of which have already begun testing in humans.
-Two vaccines are currently approved by the FDA for emergency use and are currently being distributed.
+There are multiple vaccines that are widely available to prevent the spread of COVID-19.
+Getting vaccinated will protect both you and the people around you and is essential for quelling the virus.

 Zoonotic.
 An infectious disease that originated in animals and spread to humans.
 SARS-CoV-2, the virus that causes COVID-19, is believed to have originated in animals and spread to humans.